concept-not-found/patcom/README.md

 #### `patcom` `oneOf` matcher + destructuring

-Assignment to `dir` separated from pattern.
+Assignment to `dir` separated from the pattern.

 <!-- prettier-ignore -->
 ```js